majorleaguetagpro/Rules/README.md

 ## Article VIII - Playoffs

 ### Section 1 - Playoff Rounds
-1. The top 6 teams from majors and the top 8 teams from minors will make playoffs.
+1. The top 6 teams from majors and minors will make playoffs.
 2. There will be 3 rounds for playoffs:
     * Quarterfinals (Equidistant Eight)
-        * In majors, the top two teams will have a bye.
+        * The top two teams will have a bye.
 The third seeded team will choose their opponent from either the fifth or sixth seeded team, with the fourth seeded team playing the last remaining team not chosen.
-        * In minors, the top four seeded teams will choose their opponents in order from any of the remaining lower four seeded teams.
     * Semifinals (Foci Four)
         * The top two seeded teams will choose their opponents in order from any of the remaining lower two seeded teams.
     * Finals (Superball)